Physics-Aware RIS Codebook Compilation for Near-Field Beam Focusing under Mutual Coupling and Specular Reflections: Introduction

 While PWEs enable the dynamic control of EM propagation, the real-time configuration requirement imposes a fundamental need for low-complexity methodologies capable of coordinating thousands of unit cells simultaneously.
-To alleviate this computational burden, codebook-based solutions have been introduced, where a finite set of optimized reflection patterns is precomputed offline and stored for rapid deployment during operation~\cite{ComMag,nerini2023discrete,wei2022codebook,TNSM_RIS_NETWORK}.
-In more detail, codebook-based schemes eliminate the need for continuous channel estimation and iterative optimization, thereby ensuring timely adaptation to varying propagation conditions.
-However, most existing approaches have been developed under simplified far-field assumptions, which fail to capture the EM behavior that arises in the near-field regime, where mutual coupling among RIS unit cells and specular reflections from surrounding structures significantly influence the RIS response.
+To alleviate this computational burden, codebook-based solutions have been introduced, where a finite set of optimized reflection patterns is precomputed and stored for rapid deployment during operation~\cite{11275068, TNSM_RIS_NETWORK}.
+In more detail, the codebook is compiled offline for a known and static deployment topology: for each supported functionality and candidate user/target location, an optimization loop computes the corresponding RIS reflection coefficients and stores the optimum as a codebook entry \cite{ComMag}.
+Since this procedure does not occur during operation, its computational load is not the limiting factor.
+In the research bibliography, most existing approaches have been developed under simplified far-field assumptions, which fail to capture the EM behavior that arises in the near-field regime, where mutual coupling among RIS unit cells and specular reflections from surrounding structures significantly influence the RIS response.
 In this direction, recent studies have investigated near-field codebook design~\cite{Suyu2024} and coupling-aware modeling~\cite{Pinjun2024}, yet these efforts generally treat the two effects in isolation or through approximate formulations.

 In this paper, we present MATCH, a physics-based codebook compilation algorithm tailored for realistic RIS-assisted PWEs.
 MATCH targets near-field beam focusing and bridges geometric-optics initialization with physics-aware, multi-stage refinement.
 It exploits the physics knowledge gathered during its execution to accelerate convergence and manages the propagated field holistically to concentrate energy within the receiver's region for enhanced performance.
-The performance of MATCH is assessed through full-wave simulations that capture complete EM interactions, including effects critical to the macroscopic RIS response such as mutual coupling among elements and specular reflections.
+The performance of MATCH is assessed through physics-based EM simulations that capture complete EM interactions, including effects critical to the macroscopic RIS response such as mutual coupling among elements and specular reflections.

-The remainder of the paper is organized as follows.
-Section~\ref{sec:RIS_modeling} presents the EM modeling of the RIS-enabled environment.
-Section~\ref{sec:match} details the workflow of the proposed MATCH algorithm.
-Section~\ref{sec:evaluation} discusses the evaluation methodology and results, while Section~\ref{sec:conclusion} concludes the paper.